jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 This section repeats the story, but now demonstrates the concept using diagrams.

 A definition is always dormant, and never runs.
-So also the *calls* inside a definition will never run.
+So also the *calls* inside a definition might never run.

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.028.png)